RameezFridie/mid-assessment-web/README.md

 - On a Windows operating system, navigate to the project root in your command line.
 - Run the command: `gradle clean test`
 - On a Mac machine, you can run: `./gradlew clean test`
+- In the BaseTest class change the browser to your desired browser in order to run.

 ### Reporting